ghautham-sam01/CS214Proj2/README.md

 5. It should be able to handle pipes
 6. It should be able to handle extension 1
 7. It should be able to handle extension 2
+8. If passed more than one argument the